saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Nested Classes
 - Not all classes defined within other classes are declared without a name.
 You canalso use the class keyword to define a named class nested inside of anotherclass.
 - Nested class is onlyrelevant to outer class; it does not need to be accessed from anywhere else in the application.
-- Making GameInput a private, nested class means that GameInputcan be used within Game but does not clutter the rest of your API
+- Making GameInput a private, nested class means that GameInputcan be used within Game but does not clutter the rest of your API.
+- You can access like a namespace (if it's not private) nested class and can instantiate it .
+- You can also access it from Java code in same manner.
+- Nested class with "inner" keyword can access the properties of outer class.
+- You can access Inner classes only by instance of the outer class and not as a namespace.

 ### Data Classes
 - Data classes are classes designed specifically forholding data, and they come with some powerful data manipulation benefits.